Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Application to the two-dimensional transverse field Ising model

-Therefore, by taking $\kappa_{(0)}$ to a certain value, we can investigate the properties of the equilibrium states whose inverse temperature takes that value.
-Furthermore, again using Eq.~\eqref{eq:tdforce-formula}, the thermodynamic force conjugate to $X_{(1)}$ can also be easily calculated from $x_{N(1)}^\eta$ as
+Therefore, we can investigate properties of the equilibrium states of inverse temperature $\beta$ by taking $\kappa_{\ind{0}}=\beta$.
+Furthermore, again using Eq.~\eqref{eq:tdforce-formula}, the intensive parameter conjugate to $X_{\ind{1}}$ can also be easily calculated from the expectation value $x_{\indind{N}{1}}^\eta$ as